Linux useradd command

 Displays the defaults for new users.
 Output resembles the following:

 Creates newperson as a new user.
-Once the new user has been added, you would need to use the passwd to assign a password to the account.
+Once the new user has been added, you would need to use the passwd command to assign a password to the account.

 Once a user has been created, you can modify any of the user settings, such as the user's home directory, using the usermod command.